Goliath Season 3: A Means to an End

 Shadowplay

-The background to the story is that 11 years ago, in 2008, Wade Blackwood agreed terms in a secret deal with the California State Water Department for him and a small group of farmers and business associates to control the distribution of the State’s entire surplus water reserve in Blackwood County.
+The background to the story is that eleven years ago, in 2008, Wade Blackwood agreed terms in a secret deal with the California State Water Department for him and a small group of farmers and business associates to control the distribution of the State’s entire surplus water reserve in Blackwood County.

 The deal was signed off by a public official at the State Water Department in return for Wade agreeing to drop his lawsuit against them for diverting the water allocation for his land to the residents of Los Angeles during an extended drought.